 The first screen that appears displays the Setup tab.
 This allows you to change the Router's general settings.
-After you have made your changes, click the Save Settings button to apply your changes, or click the Cancel Changes button to cancel your changes.
+Change these settings as described here and click the Save Settings button to apply your changes or Cancel Changes to cancel your changes.